Neurotech-Davis/Neurotech-Wiki/src/development_environment_setup/terminal.md

 Stop Execution: ^c (ctrl+c)

-After running a command, you can use this shortcut to prevent the command from finishing executing the command.
+After running a command, you can use this shortcut to prevent the command from finishing execution.

 ```
 $ <command>